Privacy Notice and Legal Statement

 The information will only be shared where you have submitted an application through the Propel portal.
 Applicant data can be viewed by all participating funding organisations in pooled/aligned funding pots.
 Each of the funders participating in Propel is a separate data controller.
 This is made clear to applicants when they apply for funds.
 Further information about these funders may be found on the London Funders website.
 See London Funders Privacy Notice.

 Public meeting papers at the City of London Corporation

 In addition, as part of the City Bridge Foundation funding assessment process, applications for funding are shared in public meeting agendas at the City of London Corporation, however, individual contact details are removed from these papers.
 This is explained on the online application form and applicants are required to consent to this before applying for funding.
 We will also share your personal information with other funders as mentioned under section 2 above.

 9. Where is your personal information being transferred outside of the UK?

 City Bridge Foundation may from time to time use third-party organisations such as cloud service providers including survey development and event management service providers, who may process your personal information on our behalf outside of the UK.

 In these cases, we will always ensure your personal information is safeguarded by ensuring your information is processed only in countries that provide an adequate level of protection or where appropriate safeguards, such as model contract clauses or binding corporate rules are in place with the third-party organisation.
 If you have any questions about international data transfers, please contact us using the contact details set out in section 1 above.

-10. How long will City Bridge Trust keep my information?
+10. How long will City Bridge Foundation keep my information?